 First doctor sent to the Angal Hospital.

-Implemented the bilateral cooperation between Italy and Uganda in the health field.
-The first doctors started working in the national health system.
+Bilateral cooperation between Italy and Uganda in the health field.
+The first CUAMM doctors started working in the national health system.

-Rebuilt the Aber Hospital and rehabilitated the hospitals of Maracha, Angal, Aber, and Matany.
+Rebuilt the Aber Hospital and refurbished the hospitals of Maracha, Angal, Aber, and Matany.

 Start of the “Mothers and Children First” program to ensure access to safe birth and newborn care in four African countries.

 Start of “Mothers and Children First 1,000 Days” program, from pregnancy through the first two years of the child’s life.

 CUAMM arrived in the West Nile to support the emergency response for South Sudanese refugees.

 Start of action in the entire region of Lango.